 Senior Investors

-With nearly 30% of Walnut Creek residents aged 65 or older, protecting seniors from financial exploitation is critical.
-California law provides enhanced protections and potential treble damages for elder financial abuse cases.
+With a substantial portion of Walnut Creek residents aged 65 or older, protecting seniors from financial exploitation is critical.
+California law provides enhanced protections and potential remedies for elder financial abuse, including actions under the California Elder Abuse and Dependent Adult Civil Protection Act.

 Types of Securities Fraud We Handle for Walnut Creek Clients